adrian-lison/EpiSewer/README.md

 [![DOI](https://zenodo.org/badge/676114941.svg)](https://zenodo.org/doi/10.5281/zenodo.10569101)

-The `EpiSewer` R package provides a Bayesian generative model to estimate effective reproduction numbers from concentration measurements at a wastewater treatment plant (or other sampling site) over time.
+The `EpiSewer` R package provides a Bayesian generative model to estimate effective reproduction numbers and other epidemiological indicators from concentration measurements at a wastewater treatment plant (or other sampling site) over time.
 This allows to track the transmission dynamics of a pathogen in the associated catchment population.
 The `EpiSewer` model is tailored to the specifics of wastewater concentration measurements, offers comprehensive uncertainty quantification via MCMC sampling in `stan`, and provides easily configurable modeling components.

 <img src="man/figures/weekly_zurich_animated.gif" width="100%" />